 Successful college recovery programs require the following assets to fully support students during their recovery, according to the 2015 Collegiate Recovery Asset Survey.
-Although all people in recovery must learn to manage a variety of mental and emotional problems, college students have the additional stress of completing their degree, adjusting to working and being independent, making payments on student loans and coping with relationship and family issues commonly affecting young adults.
+Although people in recovery learn to manage various mental and emotional problems, college students have additional stress.

 38 Assets for Building a College Recovery Program PDF

-Support groups such as Alcoholics Anonymous, Narcotics Anonymous and others should be established near a college campus to make them accessible to students.
-An auditorium, classroom or private, sectioned-off area needs to serve as a meeting space where students in recovery can socialize and engage in sober activities (dinners, dances going to the movies, etc).
+Attend support groups such as Alcoholics Anonymous, Narcotics Anonymous, and others near a college campus to make them accessible to students.
+In addition, an auditorium, classroom, or private, sectioned-off area needs to serve as a meeting space where students in recovery can socialize and engage in sober activities (dinners, dances going to the movies, etc.).

 The 2015 CRAS recommends college recovery programs further strengthen programs by incorporating the following assets: